Comeonekamal/Loophole/README.md

 #### 3) The program should output the "permanant link" to add to coolhole.
 It shouldn't take more than 10 seconds.
   <sub> *You can also send you link to others for a direct download as well.*</sub>

+---

+> The following code uses has an MIT License, Playwright is owned by Microsoft and his its respective license